St. Carlo Acutis

 The King of Sweden appointed Bridget as lady-in-waiting to his queen, and from this position, Bridget counseled the king and queen, as well as many priests and theologians.

 When her husband became ill again, Bridget took him to a monastery for care.
 He died and was buried there, and Bridget remained at the monastery in a small room, praying and grieving.
-She prayed for guidance, and received a revelation that she was to establish a new religious order.
+She prayed for guidance and received a revelation that she was to establish a new religious order.

 She renounced her title as princess and her role at court, and was mocked for this decision.
 As soon as she had begun organizing the new order of nuns, she received another vision that directed her to go to Rome, to encourage the pope to return there from Avignon, France, where the papacy was located due to a conflict with the French crown.
 She spent the rest of her life as a pilgrim in Rome, writing of her visions and counseling kings and popes (she is sometimes known as Bridget of Rome).
-Her accounts of the revelations she was given in her visions and prayer were popular through the Middle Ages.
+Her accounts of the revelations she was given in her visions and prayers were popular through the Middle Ages.

 She did not see any of her major works completed—she left Sweden before the abbey she founded was completed, and she did not live to see the pope return to Rome.
 She is known as the patroness of failures, even though both of these endeavors saw success after her death on this date in 1373 in Rome.